Home / Recipes / Desserts / Cakes / Easy and Moist Blueberry Bundt Cake Recipe

 Berries- Add raspberries, blackberries or chopped strawberries instead of blueberries to the pound cake.
 Just be sure that the fruit is firm and that you gently fold them into the batter.

-How to make a Blueberry Cake with a Cake Mix
+How to make a Blueberry Bundt Cake

 1.The first step is to combine the cake mix {reserving a couple of tablespoons} and pudding mix in a large bowl, whisk to combine.
 Then add the eggs, milk, sour cream and melted butter to the dry ingredients.
 Use an electric mixer {or mix by hand} on medium-high speed to combine the ingredients until everything is nicely incorporated.